runtimerevolution/labs/Docs/README.md

 ## Retrieval

-First of all, the summaries of three articles are presented.
-Then a sum up of everything is presented.

-***Techniques to improve the retrieval in RAG systems**
+***Techniques to improve the retrieval in RAG systems***

-**4 Advanced RAG Algorithms to Optimize Retrieval**

-Here's an explanation of the techniques to improve retrieval in RAG systems:

-1. **Query Expansion**:
-   - **Problem**: Traditional retrieval methods query the vector database using a single point, covering only a small area of the embedding space.
-This might lead to irrelevant retrieved context if the embedding doesn't encompass all necessary information.
-   - **Solution**: Utilize an LLM to generate multiple queries based on the initial query, providing different perspectives.
-These expanded queries hit various relevant areas in the embedding space.
-Zero-shot prompt engineering can be employed for query expansion.

-2. **Self Query**:
-   - **Problem**: When embedding a query, there's no guarantee that all required aspects are present.
-For instance, ensuring retrieval relies on specific tags provided in the query.
-   - **Solution**: Extract critical metadata fields (e.g., tags, author ID) from the query using an LLM.
-Self-query ensures that essential metadata is considered alongside the embedded query.
-Few-shot learning might be necessary for optimizing the extraction of multiple metadata types.

-3. **Hybrid & Filtered Vector Search**:
-   - **Problem**: Embeddings excel at capturing general semantics but may not be optimal for querying specific keywords or exact phrase matching.
-   - **Solution**: Combine vector search with complementary search strategies, such as traditional keyword-based search, to find exact word matches.
-Hybrid search merges similarity scores from different techniques using a weighted average.
-Filtered vector search applies a filter based on keywords to the metadata of retrieved results, without altering similarity scores.

-4. **Post-Retrieval Optimization - Rerank using an LLM**:
-   - **Problem**: Retrieved context may contain irrelevant chunks, add noise, increase costs, or be unaligned with the query.
-   - **Solution**: Rerank all retrieved chunks based on relevance to the initial question.
-This ensures the most relevant chunks are prioritized.
-Rerank is especially effective when combined with query expansion, gathering potentially useful context from multiple perspectives in the embedding space.
-LLM with prompt engineering is proposed as a reranker, although open-source Bi-Encoders from sentence transformers can also be used.

-These techniques collectively aim to enhance the effectiveness of retrieval in RAG systems by addressing various challenges associated with traditional retrieval methods and optimizing the post-retrieval process.

-(1)Advanced RAG Algorithms to Optimize Retrieval https://www.comet.com/site/blog/advanced-rag-algorithms-optimize-retrieval/

----
-**10 Ways to Improve the Performance of Retrieval Augmented Generation Systems**

-Here are techniques to improve the performance of Retrieval Augmented Generation (RAG) systems:

-1. **Clean Your Data**:
+1. **Clean Your Data**
-   - Ensure data clarity and consistency to enhance retrieval accuracy.
+- Ensure data clarity and consistency for enhanced retrieval accuracy.
-   - Combine documents logically, remove conflicting or redundant information.
+- Combine documents logically and remove conflicting or redundant information.
-   - Utilize LLM to create summaries for easier retrieval.
+- Use LLM to create summaries for easier retrieval.

-2. **Explore Different Index Types**:
+2. **Index Types**
-   - Consider using keyword-based search alongside embedding-based retrieval.
+- Use keyword-based search alongside embedding-based retrieval.
-   - Hybrid approaches may be suitable for different use cases.
+- Consider hybrid approaches for different use cases.

-3. **Experiment with Chunking Approach**:
+3. **Fine-Tune Embedding Model**
+- Customize embedding models for domain-specific relevance.
+- Fine-tune embeddings to improve retrieval performance.

+4. **Updating Chunk Size**
+- Adjust chunk size and overlap for better retrieval of relevant information.
-   - Optimize the size of context chunks for better retrieval.
+- Increase the number of top retrieved chunks to enhance comprehensiveness.
-   - Test different chunk sizes to find the optimal balance.

-4. **Play Around with Base Prompt**:
+5. **Base Prompt**
 - Customize base prompts to guide LLM behavior.
 - Experiment with different prompt formats for specific query types.

-5. **Try Metadata Filtering**:
+6. **Metadata Filtering**
 - Add metadata to context chunks to aid in filtering and prioritizing results.
 - Utilize metadata like date for relevance sorting.

-6. **Use Query Routing**:
+- Extract critical metadata fields (e.g., tags, author ID) using an LLM.
+- Consider few-shot learning for optimizing the extraction of multiple metadata types.

+7. **Query Routing**
 - Employ multiple indexes and route queries accordingly.
 - Optimize indexes for specific query types or behaviors.

-7. **Implement Reranking**:
-   - Reorder retrieved results based on relevance to improve accuracy.
-   - Utilize reranking tools like Cohere Rereanker.

-8. **Consider Query Transformations**:
+8. **Query Transformations**
 - Alter user queries for better matching.
-   - Explore techniques like rephrasing, HyDE, and sub-queries.
+- Explore techniques like rephrasing, and sub-queries.

-9. **Fine-Tune Embedding Model**:
-   - Customize embedding models for domain-specific relevance.
+- Use multi-step query transformations for effective processing of complex questions.

+9. **Query Expansion**
+- Utilize an LLM to generate multiple queries from the initial query for different perspectives.
+- Employ zero-shot prompt engineering for query expansion.

+10. **Reranking**
+- Rerank retrieved chunks based on relevance to the initial question.
+- Combine reranking with query expansion for comprehensive context retrieval.
+- Use LLMs or Bi-Encoders for reranking to capture semantic information efficiently.
+- Consider specific reranking models like FlagEmbeddingReranker, RankGPTRerank, and Cohere Reranker.

+11. **Improving RAG Performance with HyDE**
+- Create hypothetical answers to user queries and transform them with the query into embeddings for retrieval.
-   - Fine-tune embeddings to improve retrieval performance.
+- Focus on origins rather than relationships to improve retrieval accuracy.

-10. **Start Using LLM Dev Tools**:
+12. **Use LLM Dev Tools**
 - Leverage debugging tools in frameworks like LlamaIndex and LangChain.
 - Explore external tools for deeper insights into RAG system workings.

-Each of these techniques offers a potential avenue for improving the retrieval performance of RAG systems, with considerations for data preprocessing, index optimization, query handling, and model fine-tuning.
+(1)Advanced RAG Algorithms to Optimize Retrieval https://www.comet.com/site/blog/advanced-rag-algorithms-optimize-retrieval/

-(1)10 Ways to Improve the Performance of Retrieval Augmented Generation Systems https://towardsdatascience.com/10-ways-to-improve-the-performance-of-retrieval-augmented-generation-systems-5fa2cee7cd5c
+(2)10 Ways to Improve the Performance of Retrieval Augmented Generation Systems https://towardsdatascience.com/10-ways-to-improve-the-performance-of-retrieval-augmented-generation-systems-5fa2cee7cd5c

----
-**How to Improve RAG Performance: 5 Key Techniques with Examples**

-Here's an explanation of the techniques to improve RAG results:

-**Improving RAG Performance By Updating Chunk Size:**
-- Customizing the chunk size and overlap helps in better document representation.
-- Adjusting parameters like chunk size (e.g., from 1024 to 512) and overlap (e.g., from 20 to 50) can improve the retrieval of relevant information.
-- Increasing the number of top retrieved chunks can enhance the comprehensiveness of retrieved information.

-**Improving RAG Performance with Re-Ranking:**
-- Re-Ranking techniques reorder and filter documents based on relevance to the query.
-- Two main approaches are highlighted:
-  - Using Re-Ranking models as alternatives to embedding models to return similarity scores instead of embeddings.
-  - Leveraging Large Language Models (LLMs) to efficiently capture semantic information within documents.
-- Re-Ranking with specific models like FlagEmbeddingReranker and RankGPTRerank can significantly improve retrieval performance.

-**Improving RAG Performance with Query Transformations:**
-- Query transformation, or query rewriting, converts a query into another query to improve retrieval.
-- Techniques include:
-  - HyDE (Hypothetical Document Embeddings) transforms queries and hypothetical answers into embeddings to retrieve closely matching documents.
-  - Multi-Step Query Transformations divide complex queries into sequential subquestions for better processing.

-**Improving RAG Performance with HyDE:**
-- HyDE involves creating hypothetical answers to user queries and transforming them along with the query into embeddings for retrieval.
-- It improves retrieval by focusing more on origins rather than actors' relationships with their families.

-**Improving RAG Performance with Multi-Step Query Transformations:**
-- Multi-Step Query Transformations split user queries into sequential subquestions for effective processing.
-- Particularly useful when comparing multiple facts or dealing with complex questions.
-- Helps improve performance when comparing aspects like family backgrounds of actors.

-In conclusion, these techniques offer various ways to enhance RAG performance, catering to different use cases and desired outputs for specific queries.
-Choosing the right approach depends on factors like query complexity and the nature of the information being sought.

-(1)How to Improve RAG Performance: 5 Key Techniques with Examples https://www.datacamp.com/tutorial/how-to-improve-rag-performance-5-key-techniques-with-examples
+(3)How to Improve RAG Performance: 5 Key Techniques with Examples https://www.datacamp.com/tutorial/how-to-improve-rag-performance-5-key-techniques-with-examples

----

-***Sum up***
+(4) RAG Value Chain: Retrieval Strategies in Information Augmentation for Large Language Models https://medium.com/@abhinavkimothi/rag-value-chain-retrieval-strategies-in-information-augmentation-for-large-language-models-3a44845e1e26#:~:text=According%20to%20LangChain's%202023%20State,Multi%2Dquery%20and%20time%20weighted.